Syncleus/peak/README.rst

 now but only by specifying the call sign directly.
 The application is still pre-release so more features and configuration options should be added soon.

-* Free software: BSD license
+This is Free software: Apache License v2

 Installation
 ============